Moving to another server

 NOTE: This means your store will appear as down-for-maintenance until the DNS/Nameserver details are propagated to the region where your customers connect online.
 Once the propagation is done, they will see the new site on the new server, and be able to place orders.

-Then, a couple days after you’ve completed the move, and propagation is completed, change the TTL back to normal values (whatever your new hosting company prefers to use).
+Then, a couple days after you’ve completed the move, and propagation is completed, change the TTL back to normal values (whatever your new hosting company prefers to use, often 86400).